Need Directions? Here’s How to Add Maps to WordPress

 Next, I’ll show you how to get the embed code directly from Google Maps without a plugin.

-And finally, I’ll be going through 12 plugins that can fit the bill.
+And finally, I’ll be going through a number of plugins that can fit the bill.
 Each one is a bit different.
 Some of the features may be more appealing to you than others.

 All of the plugins are free to activate and use, but some offer upgrade options for even more advancements.